Clemson-DPA/tk-dpa-game-config/README.md

 -----------------------------------------------------------
 GIT Documentations on Master Branch and Custom Branches

-•	DPA-toolkit Master branch is the default configuration branch and should only be used as a starting point for custom branches.
+•	tk-dpa-default-config is the default configuration and should only be used as a starting point for custom configs.